Translated using DeepL

 Interview

-PhD student wants to automatically monitor how websites comply with GDPR
+PhD wants to automatically monitor how websites comply with GDPR

 Masaryk University graduate Karel Kubicek is working at the famous Swiss technical university ETH on automating the control of regulations concerning the handling of personal data.